adamawalters/interactive-rating-component-main/README-template.md

 - Live Site URL: [Add live site URL here](https://your-live-site-url.com)

 ## My process
-- Not sure why button.selected {} is not affecting the submit button, but this is acting as I desire
+- button.selected {} is not affecting the submit button as this is added on click, and I didn't add the event listener to the submit button
 - imported jquery and learned how to use it to add and remove classes
+- still unclear why the image on thank you page only centers with margin: auto and not text-align
+- set a variable with the selected value whenever a button was selected
+- passed the variable to a new html page via the url (url.searchParams.set(Key, Value))
+- gto the variable from the URL in the new page using window.location.search and urlSearchParams, .get("key")

 ### Built with